fluxninja/aperture/docs/content/reference/policies/spec.md

 ---
-title: Policy Configuration Reference
+title: Policy Language Specification
 sidebar_position: 1
-sidebar_label: Policy
+sidebar_label: Specification
 ---

 Reference for all objects used in [the Policy language](/concepts/policy/policy.md).